-a) First, close any open map windows.
-Then use DISPLAY Launcher and select from the SIERRA group the raster layer SIERRA234.
-It is important here that this be selected from the group (i.e., that its name is specified as SIERRA.SIERRA234 in the input box).
-Again, since this is a 24-bit image, no palette is needed.
+First, close any open map windows.
+Then use Display Launcher and display the raster layer SIERRA234.
+Since this is a 24-bit image, no palette is needed.

 A 24-bit image is so named because it defines all possible colors (within reason) by means of the mixture of red, green and blue (RGB) additive primaries needed to create any color.
-Each of these primaries is encoded using 8 bits of computer memory (thus 24 bits over all three primaries) meaning that it encodes up to 256 levels from dark to bright for each primary.17 This yields a total of 16,777,216 combinations of color-a range typically called true color.18 24-bit images specify exactly how each pixel should be displayed, and are commonly used in Remote Sensing applications.
+Each of these primaries is encoded using 8 bits of computer memory (thus 24 bits over all three primaries) meaning that it encodes up to 256 levels from dark to bright for each primary.1 This yields a total of 16,777,216 combinations of color-a range typically called true color.2 24-bit images specify exactly how each pixel should be displayed, and are commonly used in Remote Sensing applications.
 However, most GIS applications use "single band" images (i.e., raster images that only contain a single type of information), thus requiring a palette to specify how the grid values should be interpreted as colors.